PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 Growing up, my siblings and I loved to explore the acres of land at my grandparents’ house.
 During certain times of the year, we would stumble upon wild honeysuckle growing in unexpected spots.
 It always brought us great joy to taste the sweet surprise.

 If we simply wanted a treat, we could have gone to the store.
-However, there was always something deeply rewarding in the process of discovery.
-I can still see the childlike wonder in the eyes of my sister and brother as we laughed, stopped everything we were doing, and got excited over something so simple.
+However, there was always something deeply rewarding about the process of discovery.
+I can still see the childlike wonder in the eyes of my siblings as we laughed, stopped everything we were doing, and got excited over something so simple.

-That memory came flooding back recently when the Holy Spirit spoke to me and said this would be a “honey season” for His faithful followers.
+That memory came flooding back recently when the Holy Spirit spoke the word “honey” for the year 2026.

 In Ezekiel 20:6, the Israelites are long removed from the Exodus.
 They are no longer standing at the edge of deliverance.
 Instead, they are in a season marked by rebellion, forgetfulness, and resistance toward God.
 And yet, it is here that the Lord speaks with tenderness and clarity.
 He reminds them of His original intent for His people: